-Please tell me more about your process.
 Are you using a mold?
 Are you using glass powder or frit?
 How are you using them?
 Are you using a binder?
-I don't need your secrets - just a general idea.
+This will help me determine what category of technique that your work fits into.

 Pâte de verre